 In contrast, you could work with an ERP system and have all your colleagues instantly referring to the same real-time data set.

-Through this real-time sharing, you improve operational efficiencies and, thus, decrease your operating costs because you can do the following:
+Through this real-time sharing, you improve operational efficiency and decrease your operating costs because you can do the following:

 The dashboards of your ERP system enable you to read the vital signs of your business at a glance, so you can proactively respond to issues as they arise.